 Instead ask this:

-What do you think of signup option A verse signup option B?
+What do you think of signup option A versus signup option B?

 By asking questions that are pointed you'll get feedback that is specific and actionable.
 Then you'll have a better idea of what to improve.